Home

 So which is the best method to adopt when cooking for baby?

-Generally speaking, though, steaming is the best way of retaining the foods' nutrients.
-You can use an electric steamer, or do what I did and simply place the foods in a colander over a pan of boiling water.
+Generally speaking, though, steaming is the best way of retaining the foods’ nutrients.
+You can use an electric steamer, or do what we do and simply place the foods in a colander over a pan of boiling water.

 If you choose to boil the food instead, then use very little water and keep any water remaining once the food has cooked.
 You can then use it to thin purees - that way, if any nutrients were lost into the water in the boiling process, you can incorporate them back into your baby's food.

-Quick and easy pureeing For large quantities of food, a blender or food processor is invaluable.
-If you don't have either, then you could push the food through a sieve.
-I personally find that a bit slow-going and would really recommend that you treat yourself to a time-saving appliance (you work hard - you deserve it!).
+For large quantities of food, a blender or food processor is invaluable.
+If you don’t have either, then you could push the food through a sieve.
+We find that a bit slow-going and would really recommend that you treat yourself to a time-saving appliance (you work hard – you deserve it!).

 Sometimes the texture of your puree may not be quite as you'd intended!
 But don't worry - just check out our great tips for both thickening and thinning your baby food purees!